rutbirhanu/Online_Delivery_System/README.md

 # Online_Delivery_System

-This repository contains the backend for an online delivery system.
-The backend is built with Node.js and includes various features such as payment integration with Chapa, geolocation for capturing the user's current location, and user authentication.
+This repository contains the backend for an online delivery system, developed using Node.js.
+It serves as the core infrastructure for managing user interactions, processing orders, and ensuring seamless integration with external services such as payment gateways and geolocation APIs.
+The backend is designed to support the operational needs of an online delivery platform, providing a secure and efficient foundation for handling various tasks related to user management, order processing, and delivery logistics.

 ## Features
 -  User Authentication: Secure user registration and login with JWT-based authentication.